 When we were about to leave the premises, we thought we would visit the toilet first.
 Along the way, we happened to chanced upon another deck that offered a different view.
 This time around, we were presented with a view of the Domes (Cloud Dome & Flower Dome) and Supertree Grove located at Gardens by the Bay.

-Other than the permanent fixtures, we also caught a nice aerial view of 300+ color-changing floating eggs.
-The eggs changed colors in a “flowing” manner and the wave-like patterns were more obvious when viewed from the top (as compared to close-proximity viewing at the Dragonfly Lake).
+Other than the permanent fixtures, we also caught a nice aerial view of over 300 color-changing floating eggs.
+The eggs changed colors in a “synchronized” manner and the wave-like patterns were more obvious when viewed from the top (as compared to close-proximity viewing at Gardens by the Bay).

 We also took time to admire other iconic landmarks, such as the The Singapore Flyer.